LukasWoodtli/WebPage/pelican/content/agile_sw_development.md

 2. Pre-Selection of requirements (PO, 3 hours)
 3. Analyze the requirements and split them to smaller tasks (activities) &rarr; put them in the Sprint Backlog (Team, 4 hours)

+The output of the meeting is:

+- A sprint goal
+- A list of team members (and their time commitment)
+- A sprint backlog
+- A demo date and place

+It usualky makes sense that backlog refinement (estimation, story splitting, etc.) is donne in a separate meeting so the Sprint Planning can be more focused.

 Daily Scrum
 -----------